MicrosoftDocs/query-docs/query-languages/dax/t-inv-2t-function-dax.md

 ## Return value

-The left-tailed inverse of the Student's t-distribution.
+The two-tailed inverse of the Student's t-distribution.

 ## Remarks